 Non-Lab Natural and Social Sciences

-Nancy Fischer is an Associate Professor of Sociology and the Director of Augsburg’s Urban Studies Program.
-Nancy embraces interdisciplinary work – in addition to Urban Studies, she also teaches in the Gender, Sexuality and Women’s Studies and in the Environmental Studies programs.
+Nancy Fischer is an Associate Professor and Chair of Sociology.
+Nancy embraces interdisciplinary work – she teaches in Urban Studies, the Gender, Sexuality and Women’s Studies and in the Environmental Studies programs.
 She has been at Augsburg since 2005 and earned her PhD in Sociology from the State University of New York – Albany.
 Her courses emphasize analyzing inequalities involving Gender, Sexualities, Race/Ethnicity and Class as well as developing a sense of civic agency and civic engagement through experiential projects that are community-based in the Twin Cities.

 John Zobitz is an Associate Professor of Mathematics.
 He has been at Augsburg since 2007 and earned his PhD in Mathematics from the University of Utah.
 He is also a member of the Environmental Studies faculty.
 John teaches classes at all levels – from developmental mathematics to upper division mathematics.
 A core principle of his teaching practice is the utilization of collaborative and active learning techniques with differentiated instruction responsive to the needs of all students.
 John works to create a welcoming classroom environment because he believes learning happens by doing and that “practice makes [you] better”.